C code unit testing on a shoestring

 A test achieves 100% code coverage if and only if every if statement was executed and at least once the condition was false and at least once the condition was true (some people call this “branch coverage”).
 If you always strive for 100% coverage (as you should), the first condition can be dropped: A test achieves 100% code coverage if and only if the following holds: If an if statement was executed then at least once the condition was false and at least once the condition was true.
 This can be easily proved by induction on block nestedness level.

-If your INSTRUM_IF macro’s output uniquely identifies the specific if statement then it is pretty straightforward to analyze the overall test output to see if every if statement reported its condition both true and false at least once.
+If your if macro’s output uniquely identifies the specific if statement then it is pretty straightforward to analyze the overall test output to see if every if statement reported its condition both true and false at least once.
 Otherwise, a more involved instrumentation is necessary.

 The while keyword can be replaced in a similar manner.
 We put in instrum.h: